collective/Products.ATCustomizableView/README.txt

 TODO
 ----

-* Just think about leave the old ZMI property approach and move on some other technology like Zope3 interfaces, annotations, ...
+* What about leave the old ZMI property approach and move to some other technology like Zope3 interfaces, annotations, ?
 * In any case give to the user a Plone form for managing per-object configuration.